Omega-R/OmegaHtmlTagHandler/README.md

 }
 textViewHtmlTable.setText(spanned);
 ```
-You also can delete specific spaces in table if needs, and can set type space:
+You also can delete specifics spaces in table if needs, and can set type space:
 ```
-handler.deleteSpecificSpaces(true, "\\\\n");
+handler.setSymbolsBetweenTableRows("\n\n");
 ```
 And can set specifies what character will be between the rows of the table:
 ```